intel/pepc/README.md

 ```

 This command will download 'pepc' from the 'release' branch of the git repository, and install it to
-the home direcory.
+the home directory.
 Note, the "release" branch contains more stable code.
 To install the latest code,
 use the "master" branch instead.

 The other way of doing this is by first cloning the git repository, checking out the 'release'